AudcomNZ started life in 1992 as an audio and communications

 as a major player in New Zealand's youth-oriented radio market.

-Because international satellite technology was too limited at the
+Because international satellite technology for broadcast was in its

-time for a 'live' satellite service, the station's programmes were couriered to
+time, it was not possible to run a 'live' satellite service, so the station's programmes were couriered to

 Wellington on Bernoulli removable hard drives daily from the USA.

-This was cutting-edge stuff in the early 90's and it led to the
+This was cutting-edge stuff in the early 90's; it was an